Absorption & Bioavailability

 Who Should Choose NMN vs NR?

-Choose NMN if: bioavailability is a priority, you are focused on supporting longevity_support function, or you want the form with the strongest formulary evidence.
+Choose NMN if: bioavailability is a priority, you are focused on supporting nad_precursor function, or you want the form with the strongest formulary evidence.

-Choose NR if: bioavailability is a priority, you are focused on supporting longevity_support function, or you want the form with the strongest formulary evidence.
+Choose NR if: bioavailability is a priority, you are focused on supporting nad_precursor function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
-The best NAD+ Precursor form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.
+The best NAD+ Precursors form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.

 These statements are based on structure/function research and have not been evaluated by the FDA.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult a qualified healthcare provider before starting or changing a supplement regimen.